On the various notions of Poincar\'e duality pair: Introduction

 \begin{bigcor}[Wall's Conjecture] With respect to the assumptions of Theorem \ref{thm_P_eqv}, assume further \eqref{def_Poincare_pair_1} \textit{or} (\ref{def_Poincare_pair_2}).
 Suppose $Y$ is a Poincar\'{e} space of formal dimension $n-1$.
 Then $(X, Y)$ is a Poincar\'{e} pair with fundamental class $[X]$. \end{bigcor}

-\begin{remark} Here is an explanation.
-In \cite{Wall1}, Wall defines Poincar\'{e} pairs as $``(\ref{def_Poincare_pair_1}) + (\ref{def_Poincare_pair_3})"$.
+\begin{remark} Here is an explanation of the context of Corollary \ref{cor_Wall}.
+In \cite{Wall1}, Wall defines Poincar\'{e} pairs as space pairs satisfying $``(\ref{def_Poincare_pair_1}) + (\ref{def_Poincare_pair_3})"$.
 In the second paragraph appearing of page 216, Wall writes: \textit{``We conjecture that the two requirements enclosed in square brackets are redundant; however, we will have to impose them."} Here, Wall is referring to the requirements (i) the restriction $\mathcal{O}|_{Y}$ is the dualizing system of $Y$, and (ii) the class $\partial_{*} [X]$ is a fundamental class for $Y$.
 Note too that Wall is working in the finitely dominated context. \end{remark}

 Theorem \ref{thm_P_eqv} has an additional application.

 \begin{bigcor} Under the assumptions of Theorem \ref{thm_P_eqv}, assume further \eqref{def_Poincare_pair_1} \textit{or} (\ref{def_Poincare_pair_2}).
 Suppose, for each component $Z$ of $Y$, every local system on $Z$ is the restriction of one on $X$.
 Then $(X, Y)$ is a Poincar\'{e} pair with fundamental class $[X]$. \end{bigcor}